 This vegan avocado and basil pesto recipe is super flavorful, creamy, quick and easy to make.
 It's loaded with fresh herbs and ready in 15 minutes!
 Like a traditional pesto recipe, enjoy on your favorite pasta, zucchini noodles or alongside any tasty recipes.

 Why this vegan pesto recipe works

-- Healthy avocado pesto recipe - I love the addition of avocados and incorporating their buttery texture into a dish and this avocado pesto sauce is no exception.
+- Avocado pesto recipe - I love the addition of avocados and incorporating their buttery texture into a dish and this avocado pesto sauce is no exception.
 Avocados are super nutrient-dense with high levels of dietary fiber, vitamin K, folate, vitamin C and potassium.
 They also thicken the creamy pesto, making the creamy ribbons easier to spread on dishes like pizza, pasta, kelp noodles or baked vegetables.
 Or, add a dollop of avocado and basil pesto in your soup!

 - Homemade basil pesto - fresh basil is also the star of the show here.
 Its fragrant aroma and bright herby flavor adds zest to any dish.
 Basil boasts a hefty dose of healthy nutrients like vitamin A and magnesium, as well as potent antioxidants and anti-bacterial effects.